10 Tips for Dealing With the Terrible Twos

 The occasional tantrum is not only characteristic but also inevitable during the terrible twos phase.
 It's easy to see one coming: Your child may be upset or more irritable than usual, and he may be tired, lonely, or hungry.

-Try distracting your child with a play activity to redirect his attention
+• Distract your child with a fun activity to shift his focus.

 The Bottom Line